AustinFrankel/study-share/SUPABASE_SETUP_COMPLETE.md

 ALTER TABLE public.resources ENABLE ROW LEVEL SECURITY;

 -- Drop old policies
+DO $$
+BEGIN
   DROP POLICY IF EXISTS "Anyone can view public resources" ON public.resources;
   DROP POLICY IF EXISTS "Resources are viewable by everyone" ON public.resources;
   DROP POLICY IF EXISTS "Authenticated users can create resources" ON public.resources;
   DROP POLICY IF EXISTS "Users can update own resources" ON public.resources;
+  DROP POLICY IF EXISTS "Public can view all resources" ON public.resources;
+  DROP POLICY IF EXISTS "Authenticated users can insert resources" ON public.resources;
+END $$;

 -- Create new policies
 CREATE POLICY "Public can view all resources"